 We don’t know whether the DOL will make changes to the rule during the review it intends to conduct between now and July, 2019.
 It may be the case that the rule remains exactly as originally written and currently in force.

 In the time since the DOL issued its rule, our industry has been working diligently to prepare for compliance.
 At RBC Wealth Management-U.S., we have expanded training programs for our advisors and we continue to enhance the tools and products advisors need to meet their obligations.

 The primary concern we and others in the industry previously raised about the rule was whether it introduces unnecessary complexity that may make it difficult for investors to obtain the financial services important to them.

-So, over the coming weeks, we will continue our preparations for compliance.
-At the same time, we will evaluate any changes that the DOL may make, so we can provide our clients with the best possible products and services afforded under the regulation.
+So, over the coming months, we will evaluate any changes the DOL may make, so we can provide our clients with the best possible products and services afforded under the regulation.